mihai-vlc/path-autocomplete/README.md

         - `regex` - a regex pattern
         - `replaceString` - the replacement string
 - `path-autocomplete.triggerOutsideStrings` boolean - if true it will trigger the autocomplete outside of quotes
+- `path-autocomplete.enableFolderTrailingSlash` boolean - if true it will add a slash after the insertion of a folder path that will trigger the autocompletion.

 ## Release notes

+#### 1.6.0
+- Adds the `path-autocomplete.enableFolderTrailingSlash` option

 #### 1.5.0
 - Adds support for path autocomplete outside strings.